Skip to main content

 During the development of Vim led by Bram Moolenaar, there has always been a trend that users want to turn Vim into an IDE by providing all various plugins: file explorer, UI components and icons, code completion, diagnostics, code formatting, etc. Vim uses vimscript as its first-class citizen to support, but this is somewhat niche and hinders people from creating their own plugins or contributing to the Vim project itself (perhaps it is also related to the documentation and syntax design of vimscript).
 The conflict between Vim's extensibility and user needs has been growing.

 Then Neovim came along in 2014.
 In order to provide richer and more friendly functions, as well as editing experiences closer to IDE, it introduced lua as its script language and LuaJIT as its script runtime.
 This caused a lot of controversy at the beginning, since lua not only brought quite break changes that are no longer compatible with vimscript (as a scripting language designed for Vim, vimscript is indeed more fittable into the editor), and is not as popular among developers as python or javascript/typescript.
-Before the emergence of Neovim and lua, Vim community usually used these external languages to implement complex plugins, such as auto-completion, file explorer, etc. However, the IPC overhead between the editor itself and the language interpreter/runtime cannot be elimiated, and adding an additional language cannot be used not out of box.
+Before the emergence of Neovim and lua, Vim community usually used these external languages to implement complex plugins, such as auto-completion, file explorer, etc. However, the IPC overhead between the editor itself and the language interpreter/runtime cannot be elimiated, and adding an additional language is not out of box.

 Neovim's choice has proven to be successful, with luajit greatly improving the performance and lua providing a much better syntax (compared to vimscript) for handling user's own logic.
 This has encouraged more users to create their own plugins (including myself) and contribute to the Neovim project.
 At the same time, Vim brought vimscript9 as a better scripting language to replace the original vimscript, but this still requires a lot of effort, including development/maintenance as well as time and user feedback.
 Obviously it is much easier and faster to embed a ready-made scripting language.